All Stars, under 9s and under 11s train on Friday evenings at 6.00 pm.

-Go to ‘Awards since 1993 and pictures of prize winners’ below to see details of the 2019 awards presentation.
-Also coaches reports can be seen under ‘Review of 2019’.
+Go to ‘Awards since 1993 and pictures of prize winners’ below to see details of the curtailed 2020 awards presentation.
+Also coaches reports can be seen under ‘Review of 2020’.

 JUNIOR COACHING AT NEWDIGATE

 The junior boys and girls meet on Friday evenings at 6.00 pm for coaching.
-In 2019 we entered teams in the East Surrey Colts League at under 9, 11, 12, 13 &14 age levels but in 2020 we will be playing in the Surrey Junior Cricket Championship (see above).
-We will hopefully again be hosting the Dorking Schools’ Kwik Cricket competitions for boys and girls.
-31 under 7s participated in the All Stars scheme has been a great success.
+In 2021 we have entered teams in the Surrey Junior Cricket Championship at under 9, 11, 1, 13 &15 age levelsand the Surrey Trust Development League.
+We will be hosting the Dorking Schools’ Kwik Cricket competitions for boys and girls, but unfortunately they were cancelled due to Covid restrictions.
+The All Stars scheme has been a great success.
 In 2019 nationally 2212 clubs took part and 67,000 youngsters participated!